Florida State Seminoles men's basketball: Honored jerseys

 Some jerseys have been honored although their numbers are still active.

 Hall of Fame inductees

 One FSU player and coach has been inducted into the College Basketball Hall of Fame.

 NBA draft

-FSU Has had 32 players drafted in the first 60 picks (modern draft equivalent) of the NBA draft:
+FSU has had a total of 52 draft picks in the history of the NBA draft and has had 33 players drafted in the first 60 picks, the modern draft equivalent: